The $2,500 Guaranteed Backup Contract: A Complete Walk-Through

 - The property’s outstanding lines (mortgage + full HELOC limit) exceed what the backup offer can be.

-- DTI isn’t actually your roadblock, you might just need a bridge loan.
+- Qualifying isn’t actually your roadblock, you might just need a bridge loan.

 If a Buy Before You Sell program isn’t the right answer for your situation, we’ll tell you in the consult and walk you through what is.